ibroh24/ibroh24/README.md

 ### :man_technologist: About Me :
 I am a Software Engineer from Nigeria.
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web and mobile applications.

 - :zap: In my free time, I check coding problems on [stackoverflow](https://stackoverflow.com/users/9077347/ibroh24) and read tech articles.